LeanCat: A Benchmark Suite for Formal Category Theory in Lean (Part I: 1-Categories): LeanCat Benchmark Design

-\item LLM Difficulty Scoring: For each model, a correct proof contributes a proof score, and (only when that model does not already have a correct proof) a correct statement contributes a smaller statement score.
-The total score of a problem is the weighted sum of these contributions across models; the difficulty is then defined as Diff$=$max (0,10-PF score-ST score), so that problems solved by none of the models have difficulty 10, while problems for which all proof columns are green have difficulty 0.

-\item Human Difficulty Scoring: In parallel, two human mathematicians (with Lean expertise and category theory background) independently rated each problem on the same 1-10 difficulty scale.
+\begin{itemize} \item \textbf{LLM Difficulty Scoring.} We employ a data-driven approach where each problem is evaluated using the LeanBridge sequential refinement protocol (as detailed in Section \ref{sec:experiments}) across all five baseline models.
+We assign 2 points for a full proof and 0.5 points for a correct statement (credited only if the proof fails).
+The difficulty is calculated as: $\text{Diff} = \max(0, 10 - 2 N_{\text{proof}} - 0.5 N_{\text{stmt}})$, where $N_{\text{proof}}$ is the number of models producing a verified proof, and $N_{\text{stmt}}$ is the number of models generating a correct formal statement but failing the proof (ensuring disjoint counts).
+This scales from 0 (all solved) to 10 (none solved). \item \textbf{Human Difficulty Scoring.} In parallel, two human mathematicians (with Lean expertise and category theory background) independently rated each problem on the same 1-10 difficulty scale.
 They factored in things like the length of the proof, intricacy of arguments, and whether any non-obvious lemmas are required.
-The human scores tended to correlate with intuition: e.g. a trivial diagram chase might be 2/10, whereas a complex construction spanning several definitions could be 9/10.

-\item Aggregation: We combined the scores giving 50\% weight to human ratings and 50\% to LLM ratings.
-Finally, we mapped the numeric scores to difficulty categories.
-We defined thresholds informed by the distribution of scores: roughly, Easy for scores $\le$6, High for scores $\ge$8.5, and Medium for the rest.
-These cut-offs neatly split the set into 20 Easy, 42 Medium, and 38 High, see Table \ref{diff_sample}. \end{itemize}
+The human scores tended to correlate with intuition: e.g. a trivial diagram chase might be 2/10, whereas a complex construction spanning several definitions could be 9/10. \item \textbf{Aggregation.} We combined the scores giving 50\% weight to human ratings and 50\% to LLM ratings.
+Finally, we mapped the numeric scores to difficulty categories by selecting thresholds specifically to enforce a distribution of \textbf{20 Easy, 40 Medium, and 40 High} tasks.
+This resulted in cut-offs of scores $\le 5.54$ for Easy and $\ge 7.8$ for High.
+We intentionally adopted this skewed distribution (heavier on Medium/High tasks) to prevent premature saturation by current models---which already solve $>50\%$ of Easy tasks---and to provide sufficient headroom for tracking future progress in closing the abstraction gap.
+The complete scoring data for all 100 problems is provided in Appendix Figure~\ref{app:fig:score_sample}. \end{itemize}

-This joint annotation procedure yields richer insight than a single-expert classification.
-It effectively uses large models as “second-opinion graders.”
-The resulting difficulty labels have already proved useful in analysis: for instance, all of the seven problems solved by the best model (Section 4) came from the Easy set, and problems with score $\ge$9 (the “hardest of High”) saw zero successes across all models - quantitative evidence that our difficulty rankings align with actual solvability.
+This data-driven approach provides a more objective difficulty metric than human intuition alone.
+Our experimental results (Section 4) validate this ranking: the best-performing model solved most tasks classified as \textbf{Easy}, while problems with scores $\ge 9$ remained unsolved across all baselines.
+This distribution confirms that our difficulty labels effectively proxy the "formalization hardness" for current neuro-symbolic systems.